KilianKegel/toro-C-Library/README.md

 ## Reimplementing LIBCMT.LIB for WinNT

-The sole purpose of "torito C Library" for WinNT is to enable DEBUG mode in VS2017 when the RELEASE target is UEFI shell (or Linux -- in future releases).
+The sole purpose of "torito C Library" for WinNT is to validate the C library compatibility on a Windows-Platform.
+Usually testprograms are linked once against the original LIBCMT.LIB and then against "torito C Library" for WinNT to be able to compare program behavior in Windows.
+Most of all pitfalls can be found quickly.

 ## HELLO is now WELCOME / *appetite for destruction*